ed3894/Rock-Fall-/Report.md

 # 3. Application
 ## Use Cases

-A link to the EDGE IMPLSE project that includes the collected data, processing, traing the neural network. https://studio.edgeimpulse.com/public/575131/live
+A link to the Edge Impulse project that includes the collected data and processing, and training the neural network. https://studio.edgeimpulse.com/public/575131/live

 ![Alt Text](Images/setup.jpg)